Accountant Advising Clients

 Unlike the C Corp, LLCs require less paperwork to set up.
 There’s no board of directors, which gives the company more flexibility when making business decisions.
 Instead, the LLC’s owners (called members) create and file the Articles of Organization with the state and make the decisions.
 LLCs still need to acquire an EIN number and maintain the necessary licenses and permits.

-The biggest difference between the C Corp and the LLC is that the LLC has a choice on how it wants to be taxed.
+The biggest difference between the C Corporation and the LLC is that the LLC has a choice on how it wants to be taxed.
 Although the LLC protects its members from legal and financial liabilities, the LLC is not a separate entity in the eyes of the IRS.
 Instead, it is considered a “pass-through entity,” similar to a partnership or sole proprietorship.
 Profits and losses of the LLC are passed through to the members and must be claimed on their personal tax returns—unless members decide to have the company taxed as a C Corp.
 In that case, profits are taxed at the corporate rate (which is a flat 21% due to the Tax Cuts and Jobs Act).

-The S Corp Election
+The S Corporation Election

-To qualify for S-Corp status:
+To qualify for S Corporation status:

 • The business must be a U.S. corporation or LLC